-- The Transportation Master Plan defines the street and public transit infrastructure, and other initiatives, which are needed to accommodate the population and employment growth that will result from the implementation of the Growth Management strategy. - Active Together is the Master Plan for the provision of Recreation, Culture, Parks, Facilities and Libraries that ensures that these services and facilities remain important contributors to the high quality of life in Vaughan.
+- The Transportation Master Plan defines the street and public transit infrastructure, and other initiatives, which are needed to accommodate the population and employment growth that will result from the implementation of the Growth Management strategy. - Active Together is the Master Plan for the provision of Parks, Recreation, Culture, & Libraries essential contributors to the high quality of life in the City of Vaughan.